 The original Prada emblem borrows heavily from the style of an Italian royal family.
 In 1919, Prada was recognized as the "Official Supplier to the Italian Royal Household."
 As a result of this recognition, the corporation is now permitted to employ the historic heraldic of the House of Savoy.

-3. What is the Prada slogan?
+3. What is the Prada tagline?

 4. Why is Prada so popular?